adspect/adspect/integration.md

 That is the file where you should add that single line of PHP code discussed above.
 Place the `filter.php` file into the same folder.

 Most other PHP-based CMS software also has such `index.php` entryway files in their root folders.

-**Please note:** WordPress updates will overwrite this `index.php` file, thereby removing our integration code.
+**Please note: WordPress updates will overwrite this `index.php` file, thereby removing our integration code!**
+If your WordPress-based stream suddenly stopped registering clicks in Adspect reporting, then the likely cause is recent WordPress update, and you should redo integration.

 ## JavaScript integration